silaozturkler/DSA210-sila-ozturkler/README.md

 All analysis decisions, interpretations, and final outputs were reviewed and organized by the student.

 The project follows academic integrity principles and uses AI only as a supportive educational tool.
+---
+Developed as part of the DSA210 Introduction to Data Science course project.